 This is play in the woods as a family but also a bit more structured as people come regularly and build up skills and increase their understanding of nature over a period of time.
 We still pack in a fair bit of outdoor play, though. £5 per person

 The sessions are drop in but need to be pre-booked with only 24 hours notice.

-Summer Reading Challenge - Mischief Makers.
-Children are encouraged to read 6 books over the Summer, collecting stickers and incentives along the way.
+All they have to do is read 6 Library books and visit the library regularly over the Summer, collecting special incentives along the way.